MohamedSawaed/security-app---cryptography/README.md

 channel (El Gammal EC), The receiver decrypts the entire message and verifies that the signature is valid using DSA public key.

-Conclusions:

-- We deepened our knowledge in the IDEA algorithm, OFB mode, El Gamal Elliptic Curve and DSA signature.

-We learned that the algorithms for modulo exponent for an element in Euler's group and adding an element of any group (EC included) to itself a number of times need to be efficient by the number of bits representing that element.